 A chef's white jacket or coat is almost as iconic as the chef's hat in the kitchen.
 But keeping that coat looking white and stain free can be a challenge especially if you are a line cook.
-Whether the coat is one hundred percent cotton or a polyester/cotton blend, it is easy to keep it looking great.
+Whether the coat is 100 percent cotton or a polyester/cotton blend, it is easy to keep it looking great.

-Kitchens can be messy and spills and stain happen.
+Kitchens can be messy and spills and stains happen.
 The key to keeping a chef's coat white is to treat the stains as soon as possible.
 Prompt washing will help to remove those stains more easily, as well as body oil and soil, and the cooking odors that can permeate fabric.

-Always wash the white items separately from colors and use a heavy duty detergent (Persil and Tide are top rated detergents that contain enough enzymes to break apart the stains) worked directly into heavily soiled areas.
+Pretreat any stains with an enzyme-based stain remover or a bit of heavy-duty liquid detergent (Persil and Tide are top rated detergents that contain enough enzymes to break apart the stains) worked directly into heavily soiled areas.
 Rub in the stain remover on each stain with a soft bristled brush.
 Allow the stain remover to work on the fabric for at least 15 minutes before washing.

 When you remove the coats from the washer, check the coats for stains before drying.
-If stains remain on the fabric, do not toss the coat in the dryer!
+If stains remain on the fabric, do not toss the coat in the dryer.
 The high heat of the dryer will set the stains and make them much more difficult to remove.
 Instead, treat the stained areas again with stain remover and rewash.
 You should also never iron a stained chef's coat because the heat will make stains nearly impossible to remove.

 When a chef coat is dingy or yellowed, the first thought may be to grab some chlorine bleach.
 It is better to not use chlorine bleach to remove stains or whiten the fabric.
-Chlorine bleach can damage fibers and actually cause coats to yellow and become more dingy.
+Chlorine bleach can damage fibers and actually cause coats to yellow and become dingier.
 And, if the chef coat is embroidered with a name or logo, the chlorine bleach will fade the stitching.